One of Poland's leading conductors of his generation, born in 1944 in Kraków.

 Although symphonic music remains a domain of Wit's activity, he achieved major successes in the field of opera, such as preparing premieres of The Barber of Seville by Gioacchino Rossini, La Traviata and Masquerade by Giuseppe Verdi for Wielki Theatre - National Opera in Warsaw, as well as Aida (Verdi) and Consul (Gian Carlo Menotti) for the opera theatre in Malmö and Stanisław Moniuszko’s Halka for theatres in Tokyo and Trieste.

 He has recorded more than 200 albums for labels such as EMI, CBS, Decca, Camerata Tokyo, NVC Arts, Pony Canyon, EBS Recordings, Naxos, and Polskie Nagrania.
+His cooperation with Naxos Records resulted in recording of more than 30 albums (mainly with the National Philharmonic Orchestra and the Great Polish Radio Symphony Orchestra) which sold approximately 600,000 copies.
 He is one of only a few artists worldwide whose albums have sold more than 5 million copies.